 - Possible (but hard!) if the player decides to dual-wield shotguns in the arcade version of House of the Dead 3.

-- In Sengoku Basara 3, Saika Magoichi can reload her shotgun like this after a charged shot.
-Its primary purpose is as a follow-up melee attack to continue a combo.
+- In Sengoku Basara 3, Saika Magoichi does the Terminator flipcock reload after a charged shot from the shotgun.
+It counts as a melee attack if enemies get close enough to you.

 - North does this, then throws the gun to South, who shoots in season 9 of Red vs. Blue.
 It makes sense, though—he's wearing power armor that greatly enhances his strength and the gun was picked up from someone killed earlier, anyway (so he doesn't care if it ends up in bad condition).